ddantzler/rvdemo/README.md

 # Sample project for RV

 ## TODO
+- Move styles from grid.scss.
 - Optimize SCSS and make it DRY.
-Move styles from grid.scss.